Basrur

 Basrur / Basroor is a village in Kundapura taluk in Udupi district of Karnataka.
-Historically Basrur was also called Barcelor, Barcelore, Barcalor, Basnur, Bares, Abu-Sarur and Barsellor.
+Historically Basrur was also called Barcelor, Barcelore, Barcalor, Barzeloor, Basnur, Bares, Abu-Sarur and Barsellor.

 History

 Basrur, once called Vasupura, is a historic port town on the banks of the Varahi River on the Kanara coast in Karnataka, India.
 For much of the sixteenth century and the first half of the seventeenth century, it was the rice port par excellence on that coast.
 The port was used by traders of several foreign countries mainly to cater for the needs of Keladi Samsthana, which was near Shimoga.
 The town had several streets, each specifically housing communities like traders, artisans, dancers, weavers etc. It was also famous for communities who were experts in singing and dancing, which art is forgotten and no longer exists.
 The town has become a small obscure village and the trade no longer exists.